 The name “Liberty Pudding” is thought to reflect the spirit of freedom and hope that Ellis Island represented to millions of immigrants arriving in America.
 It symbolizes the opportunity for a fresh start and the promise of a better life.

-The basic ingredients for Liberty Pudding include stale bread (often cubed), milk, eggs, sugar, vanilla extract, ground cinnamon, and a pinch of salt.
+The basic ingredients for Liberty Pudding Recipe include stale bread (often cubed), milk, eggs, sugar, vanilla extract, ground cinnamon, and a pinch of salt.
 Optional ingredients such as raisins or other dried fruits can also be added for extra flavor.

-To make Liberty Pudding, start by cubing stale bread and placing it in a greased baking dish.
+To make Liberty Pudding Recipe, start by cubing stale bread and placing it in a greased baking dish.
 Mix together milk, eggs, sugar, vanilla extract, cinnamon, and salt to create a custard mixture.
 Pour the custard over the bread, ensuring all pieces are soaked, and bake in a preheated oven until set and golden brown.

 It’s recommended to use stale bread for Liberty Pudding as it absorbs the custard mixture better than fresh bread, resulting in a better texture.
 However, you can use fresh bread if you lightly toast it beforehand to dry it out slightly.